One Mo' Gin

 Observability

-Through my career as a software engineer, manager and executive common theme of observability.
+Through my career as a software engineer, manager, and executive, observability has been a constant theme.

 Open Source Work